jcourtois/ac-chef-tutorial/README.md

 include_recipe 'rbenv::ruby_build'
 ```

-### Exercise 1: Install Ruby 2.1.1
+### Exercise 1: Install Ruby 2.1.6
-Now that we have installed rbenv and ruby_build, let's use the `rbenv_ruby` LWRP (lightweight resources and providers) to install ruby 2.1.1 version as a system wide ruby version.
-Make sure you use the attributes to set ruby 2.1.1 globally on your box.
-Add the necessary lines to the recipe.
+Now that we have installed rbenv and ruby_build, let's use the `rbenv_ruby` LWRP (lightweight resources and providers) to install ruby 2.1.6.

 We must add our cookbook to the vagrant runlist to apply it to the VM.
 Add the following to the minions suite under suites: in `.kitchen.yml`.
 If a cookbook is added to a runlist rather than a specific recipe the default recipe is run.